akanik/ga-pull/setup.md

 I estimate this setup process taking about 20 minutes or less.
 As long as you don't run into issues.

-_IMPORTANT: The Google account that creates the spreadsheet must be the same Google account that has GA access_
+> _IMPORTANT: The Google account that owns the spreadsheet must have Google Analytics access to each account the script is trying to pull analytics for_

 ## 1. Create a new Google spreadsheet.
 Name it something creative like **analytics-dashboard**